-As musicians used to performing and touring and the added complications due to social distancing, it became impossible for them to be together even in the rehearsal room.
-It became evident that Meehan and two others from Me and Mae needed a musical outlet.
+As musicians used to performing and touring, plus the added complications due to social distancing, it became impossible for them to be together even in the rehearsal room.
+It also became evident that Meehan and two others from Me and Mae needed a musical outlet.

 “We didn’t know what to do,” says Meehan.
 “The world was turned upside down, and there didn’t seem hope of any gigs for who knows how long.”

-As they watched the world becoming more chaotic, the three of them kept getting together to help keep their sanity.
+As they watched the world becoming more chaotic, the three kept getting together to help their sanity.

 “You’re talking about people used to touring most of their lives, and now there is nowhere to go but our rehearsal hall,” says Meehan.
 “So we just started this little side rock project called Trigger Mafia for fun.”

 It is not surprising to learn Meehan was looking for his next creative music outlet, given he has been surrounded by music most of his life, beginning with his grandmother, who was a Royal Conservatory trained piano teacher.